samlarby/Milestone-Project-1/README.md

 * __Footer__
     * This will include a link to the contact form, and also links to all of The Function Gyms social media.

+* __Memberships__
+    * This feature will include all of the different membership types available for new customers.
+It will offer detail about memberships and the different prices of each one.

+* __Gallery__
+   * The gallery wull display different photos of the gym and also the exsisting members.
+With the purpose of showing the community and the enjoyment people have attending The Function Gym.

+* __Contact__
+    * This will provide a form for people to fill in if they have any further questions they would like to ask.